 Should assess what claimant cannot do

-Firstly, said the EAT, the tribunal did not address what the claimant could not do because of the impairment.
+Firstly, said the EAT, the tribunal failed to address what the claimant could not do because of the impairment.
 It concentrated upon those activities which he could do.
+The EAT said:

 14. … [Substantial] means more than minor or trivial.
 In other words, the Act itself does not create a spectrum running smoothly from those matters which are clearly of substantial effect to those matters which are clearly trivial but provides for a bifurcation: unless a matter can be classified as within the heading “trivial” or “insubstantial”, it must be treated as substantial.
 There is therefore little room for any form of sliding scale between one and the other.